The Victim

 ## Exhausting Options

-We have exhausted every option available to us, enrolling him in various programs specifically designed to help him manage his anger and frustration.
-These programs include structured anger management courses, therapeutic interventions, and even support groups aimed at providing coping strategies and emotional regulation techniques.
-Unfortunately, despite our best efforts and hopes, he has failed out of these programs multiple times.
-Each failure is not just a setback; it is a significant blow to our hopes and aspirations for a better future, serving as a stark reminder of the uphill battle we face as a family in this challenging journey.
-The emotional toll that this situation takes on me is profound and often overwhelming.
-I find myself grappling with deep feelings of helplessness and confusion, constantly questioning what I could have done differently to prevent this cycle of disappointment.
-I often reflect on the moments when things seemed to be going well, only to have them unravel unexpectedly.
-I long for the day when we can reconnect and rebuild the bond that seems to have frayed beyond recognition, but with each passing day, it feels like another step away from that possibility.
-The distance between us grows, and I can’t help but feel the weight of our struggles pressing down on me, making it difficult to see a clear path forward.
-I hold onto the hope that one day we will find a way to bridge this gap, to understand each other once more, and to restore the connection that once brought us joy and comfort.
+We've tried everything we can think of, signing him up for all sorts of programs to help with his anger and frustration.
+These include structured anger management classes, therapy sessions, and even support groups focused on coping strategies and emotional regulation.
+Sadly, despite our efforts, he's dropped out of these programs several times.
+Each time this happens, it's not just a setback; it really hits hard, reminding us of the tough road we're on as a family.
+The emotional toll is huge and often overwhelming.
+I often feel helpless and confused, wondering what I could have done differently to stop this cycle of disappointment.
+I think about the times when things seemed to be improving, only for them to fall apart again.
+I really want to reconnect and rebuild the bond that feels so distant now, but every day it seems like we're moving further away from that possibility.
+The gap between us is growing, and I feel the weight of our struggles, making it hard to see a clear way forward.
+I still hope that someday we'll find a way to close this gap, understand each other again, and restore the connection that used to bring us happiness and comfort.

 ## The Desire for Healing